Mysteries Behind our History

 Others, Marranos, feigned conversion, practicing Catholicism outwardly while remaining Jews inwardly.
 Marranos has two meanings in Spanish: "the damned" and "swine."

 In response to a petition to Rome to introduce the Inquisition and find a final solution to their Jewish Problem, in 1487 Spain obtained a Papal Bull.
-The introduction of the Inquisition was motivated by the greed of King Ferdinand attempting to seize all the power and wealth in Spain.
-It was an instrument of avarice and political absolutism.3 Four years later tens of thousands of Jews, Marranos, and even Conversos were suffering under the Spanish Inquisition.
+The introduction of the Inquisition was motivated by the greed of King Ferdinand in his attempt to seize all the power and wealth in Spain.
+It was an instrument of avarice and political absolutism3.
+Four years later tens of thousands of Jews, Marranos, and even Conversos were suffering under the Spanish Inquisition.

 The Role of Islam